Yernemm/Yernemm/README.md

 # Hi there!

 This is my personal GitHub that I mainly use to host various projects I'm working on.
-Mostly just hobby stuff so not everything is documented :^)
+Most of these are my own hobby projects so not everything is fully documented 😉

 Here's what you'll likely find:
 * Node.js bots and electron apps